hyphz/hyphz.github.io/data/texts.md

 @@TrickArrow
 **Effect:** Choose one effect from the following list:

 *Explosive Arrow:* An explosive attaches itself to the target.
-At the start of the target’s next turn, it explodes, dealing 2 damage to the target and all adjacent creatures.
+At any time before the start of your next turn, you may declare that it explodes, dealing 2 damage to the target and all adjacent creatures.

 *Alchemist’s Fire:* Ongoing 2 Damage and any creature that starts its turn adjacent or moves adjacent gains this same Status (save